Giskard-AI/giskard/docs/integrations/dagshub/index.md

 As discussed on this [page](https://docs.giskard.ai/en/latest/integrations/mlflow/index.html), The Giskard-MLflow integration via the evaluation API aims to provide the user with an **automated vulnerability detection** for tabular and NLP models as well as LLMs.

 In conjunction, DagsHub provides a free hosted MLflow server with team-based access control for every repository.
-You can log experiments with MLflow to it, view its information under the experiment tab, and manage your trained models from the full-fledged MLflow UI built into your DagsHub project.
+You can log experiments with MLflow to it, view the information under the experiment tab, and manage your trained models from the full-fledged MLflow UI built into your DagsHub project.
 See this [page](https://dagshub.com/docs/integration_guide/mlflow_tracking/) for more details.

 The result of combining these two abilities, can be visualised in this [demo repository on Dagshub](https://dagshub.com/Dean/Giskard-Integration-Demo).